 - Rates are not always competitive

 Rocket Mortgage is owned by parent company Quicken Loans.Together, the two lenders are the nation's largest mortgage company.
-They're also — as Quicken points out on its site — the biggest lenders for FHA and VA loans.
+They're also — as Quicken points out on its site — the second-biggest lenders for FHA and VA loans.
 Both Rocket Mortgage rates and Quicken rates tend to be a little above the industry average.
 However, it's hard to beat the quality and ease of Rocket's online mortgage process.
 Everything is done online, and Rocket claims it can have customers pre-approved for a home loan in just eight minutes.
 If that sounds like your cup of tea, check personalized rates from Rocket to see whether the company has competitive rates and fees for you.

 Jump To Section...

 - Rocket Mortgage customer service reviews

 - Where can you get a mortgage with Rocket Mortgage?

 - Is Rocket Mortgage the best mortgage lender for you?